SoFiA-Admin/OptiFind/README.md

  define an output file name which will be used as the base name for all output.
  In addition,  the user must specify a source catalogue containing the position of each source to be searched.
 The catalogue must specify the world coordinate position  of each source  on a separate line.
-The following, comma-separated pa- rameters must be supplied with each source:
+The following,  comma-separated parameters must be supplied with each source:

  `id, coord_1, coord_2, coord_3, ...`